-Hybrid Culture and COVID-19
+Hybrid Culture

-Like other companies, we have learned to adapt during the ongoing COVID-19 pandemic.
-We have prioritized employee safety and transparency during the pandemic and continue to do so, ensuring all employees are set up to work remotely and providing clarity on office closures and evolving guidelines issued by the CDC, the WHO and state and local authorities, where possible.
-In the second quarter of 2020, we made the decision to move to a hybrid workplace model, which means that certain of our employees will have the option to be 100% remote, work full-time in our office, or have the flexibility to work between office and remotely until the pandemic is resolved.
-This move provides our employees with continued flexibility, through the resolution of the pandemic, to work in person, remotely or in a hybrid model.
-This will enable us to grow better as we develop our programs.
+In the second quarter of 2020, we made the decision to move to a hybrid workplace model, which means that certain of our employees have the option to be 100% remote, work full-time in our office, or have the flexibility to work between office and remotely.
+This move provides our employees with continued flexibility to work in person, remotely or in a hybrid model.